somedeveloper00/DotsSample/README.md

 </video><video src="ArticleRes/out-3.mp4" controls></video>

-There's nothing stopping us from manipulating the `PhysicsVelocity` directly though, we could just assign he velocity like we could with old `Rigidbody` components.
+There's nothing stopping us from manipulating the `PhysicsVelocity` directly though, we could just assign the velocity like we could with old `Rigidbody` components.

 ```csharp
 foreach (var (moving, transform, physicsVelocity) in SystemAPI.Query<